ETS-ReactNative4/C4BTV_Mobile_Stack_Training/README.md

-# C4BTV_Mobile_Stack_Training
+# Code for BTV : Mobile Stack Training
-Assets and code samples, and super-awesome instructions for Code for BTV's mobile stack training.
+Assets, code samples, and super-awesome instructions for Code for BTV's mobile stack training.

 ## Table of Contents
 Introduction : What and Who (10 min)